GalMichaeli/046211-Stock-Price-Forecasting-with-xLSTM/README.md

 ## Overview
-This project aims to utilize the [xLSTM](https://arxiv.org/abs/2405.04517) block architecture for short, medium and long timeframe prediction of stock prices. xLSTM blocks, and in particular mLSTM blocks, boast improvements over traditional LSTM blocks and Transformer capabilities, mainly due to their matrix memory and covariance update rule.
+This project aims to utilize the [xLSTM](https://arxiv.org/abs/2405.04517) block architecture for prediction of stock prices. xLSTM blocks, and in particular mLSTM blocks, boast improvements over traditional LSTM blocks and Transformer capabilities, mainly due to their matrix memory and covariance update rule.
 To take full advantage of these improved capabilities, we constructed a model specifically designed for prediction of time series with non-stationary